 Store cards are a type of credit card that can make sense for beginners.
 Most store cards can only be used for in-store and online purchases from the co-branded retailer.
 They also often have no annual fee and are easy to qualify for.
 Unfortunately, they usually have high interest rates.

 Personal loans are another way to build your credit.
+There are specific loans designed for people with poor credit.
 Most personal loans are unsecured loans issued by banks or credit unions.
 There are also peer to peer personal loans available.
 As with any loan, the key to using it to improve your credit is to make your payments on-time.

 Line of credit